SPEECHCOG/infant_statistical_learner/README.md

 # Data

 The data for speech self-supervised learning task is SSL-6M that includes speech captions totalling to 1049 hours of speech.
-The data is a combination of a subset randomly selected from LibriSpeech training set (175892 clips, 602.6 h) and SpokenCOCO training set (370121 clips, 446.4 h).
+The data is a combination of a subset randomly selected from LibriSpeech () training set (175892 clips, 602.6 h) and SpokenCOCO () training set (370121 clips, 446.4 h).

 The data for the joint speech self-supervised training and visually grounded speech processing is VGS-infants and includes subsets that reflect the statistics of the infants' audiovisual experinece for the intervals of 2, 4, and 6 months.
 The images and audio captions are subsets chosen from MSCOCO images paired with SpokenCOCO captions.
+Please use this link to download the json files that includes the namings of the audio and image files utilized in each training scenario.

 # How to Use